-If any person or persons shall willfully or maliciously divert the water, or any portion thereof, from the water system of the city, or shall corrupt or render the same impure, or shall injure or destroy any canal, aqueduct, pipe, hydrant, conduit, machinery, or other property used or required for procuring or distributing water, such person or persons, their aiders and abettors, shall forfeit to the mayor and council, to be recovered in an action of trespass, treble the amount of damages, besides cost of said suit, which shall appear on trial to have been sustained; all such acts are declared to be misdemeanors under the laws of this state, and the parties found guilty thereof may be punished as prescribed in Code Section 17-10-3 of the O.C.G.A.
+1422 If any person or persons shall willfully or maliciously divert the water, or any portion 1423 thereof, from the water system of the city, or shall corrupt or render the same impure, or shall 1424 injure or destroy any canal, aqueduct, pipe, hydrant, conduit, machinery, or other property 1425 used or required for procuring or distributing water, such person or persons, their aiders and 1426 abettors, shall forfeit to the mayor and council, to be recovered in an action of trespass, treble 1427 the amount of damages, besides cost of said suit, which shall appear on trial to have been 1428 sustained; all such acts are declared to be misdemeanors under the laws of this state, and the 1429 parties found guilty thereof may be punished as prescribed in Code Section 17-10-3 of the 1430 O.C.G.A.

 1431 ARTICLE IX 1432 POLICE AND FIRE DEPARTMENTS 1433 SECTION 9.10.
 1434 Creation; composition.
 1435 The City of Dalton shall have a police department consisting of a chief of police, to be 1436 appointed by the mayor and council, and such other police officers as may be determined by 1437 the chief of police.
 The City of Dalton shall have a fire department consisting of a fire chief, 1438 to be appointed by the mayor and council, and such other firefighters as may be determined 1439 by the fire chief.
 1440 SECTION 9.11.
 1441 Age requirements for employment.
-1442 No person shall be employed by the City of Dalton for work as a mandate peace officer or 1443 mandate peace officer in training or certified firefighter or certified firefighter in training 1444 unless such person has reached the age of 18 years, which shall be established by a birth certificate or other proper proof of age acceptable to the mayor and council.
-1445 1446 SECTION 9.12.
+1442 No person shall be employed by the City of Dalton for work as a mandate peace officer or 1443 mandate peace officer in training or certified firefighter or certified firefighter in training 1444 unless such person has reached the age of 18 years, which shall be established by a birth 1445 certificate or other proper proof of age acceptable to the mayor and council.
+1446 SECTION 9.12.
 1447 Authority of chief of police to remove nuisances.
-1448 The chief of police shall also be empowered to remove all nuisances within the corporate 1449 limits of the city.
+The chief of police shall also be empowered to remove all nuisances within the corporate 1449 limits of the city.

-1450 SECTION 9.13.
-1451 Duties of chief of police and authority to account for fines and fi. fas.
-1452 The duties of the chief of police shall be those duties as are now imposed on the police chief 1453 of the City of Dalton by law, and he or she shall be responsible for other duties and 1454 responsibilities as may from time to time be placed upon the chief of police by mayor and 1455 council.
-The city council may in their discretion require the chief of police to collect and 1456 account for all fines and fi. fas.
-1457 SECTION 9.14.
-1458 Duties of fire chief.
-1459 The duties of the fire chief shall be those duties as are now imposed on the fire chief of the City of Dalton by law, and he or she shall be responsible for other duties and responsibilities 1460 1461 as may from time to time be placed upon the fire chief by mayor and council.
-1462 SECTION 9.15.
+Duties of chief of police and authority to account for fines and fi. fas.

+The duties of the chief of police shall be those duties as are now imposed on the police chief of the City of Dalton by law, and he or she shall be responsible for other duties and responsibilities as may from time to time be placed upon the chief of police by mayor and council.
+The city council may in their discretion require the chief of police to collect and account for all fines and fi. fas.

+Duties of fire chief.

+The duties of the fire chief shall be those duties as are now imposed on the fire chief of the City of Dalton by law, and he or she shall be responsible for other duties and responsibilities as may from time to time be placed upon the fire chief by mayor and council.

 1463 Chiefs constituted heads of departments; status; removal.
-1464 The chief of police and the chief of the fire department of the City of Dalton shall be the 1465

 The chief of police and the chief of the fire department of the City of Dalton shall be the head of their respective departments, and shall hold office until removed by the mayor and council.
-Such chiefs shall be appointed as provided in Section 9.13 of this charter.
+Such chiefs shall be appointed by the mayor and council of the City of Dalton.
 The chief of police and the chief of the fire department may be removed, demoted, or discharged at any time by the mayor and council of the City of Dalton.